What does the Floral Emblem mean?

 A true symbol of life in modern Australia but then they hold the dreams of many a child.

 And there’s that purple again in a local mushroom.
-Like my great grandchildren, they have many a fairy tales to tell, and I can only dream too.
+Like my great grandchildren, they have many a fairy tale to tell, and I can only dream too.

 But then if you adopted Phallus multicolor as your city’s Floral emblem you have a rainbow of colours to choose from and for the shape.